How to register

 Non-English speakers

-For the benefit of our non-english speaking patients, we use the Language Empire translation service; reception can arrange this as required.
+For the benefit of our non-English speaking patients, we use the Language Empire translation service.
+Reception can arrange this as required.

 Temporary registration

+If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from us for 14 days.
 You can be registered as a temporary patient for up to three months.
-This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
-To register as a temporary patient simply contact the practice.
+This will allow you to be on our practice list whilst still remaining a patient of your permanent GP.
 We are not obliged to accept you as a temporary patient, but will always provide emergency treatment as and when required.

 GP2GP Electronic record transfers

-Your GP practice keeps a copy of your health record and in many practices this is now an electronic record.
+We keep a copy of your health record and in many practices this is now an electronic record.
 There are also paper records where letters, test results and hospital reports are kept together in a folder.

-As most GPs have an electronic copy of your medial record it would be much easier, quicker and safer if they could transfer that information electronically to your new GP’s computer and that’s were GP2GP can help.
+As most GPs have an electronic copy of your medial record it would be much easier, quicker and safer if they could transfer that information electronically to your new GP’s computer and that’s where GP2GP can help.
 GP2GP is the electronic transfer of your health records from one GP to another GP.

 GP2GP improves your care as your new GP practice will have your health records available to them in time for your first consultation.
 As your doctor will have the details of your current treatment and medications, allergies and medical tests from the past you won’t have to remember or explain everything on your first visit.